 Or a shift 6 hours and 45 minutes long to avoid union rules that a 7-hour shift gets a half-hour break.

-In a "Right to Work" state, you can be fired for pretty much whatever reason and it will pretty much never be questioned by courts.
+In an "At-Will Employment" state (which is almost all of them), you can be fired for pretty much whatever reason and it will pretty much never be questioned by courts.
 Even though some of these states may have laws saying you cannot be fired if you are part of a union or are gay, people do it anyway.
 Ain't No Rule saying you have to SAY you fired someone because you suspect they're gay or because they're part of a union.

 Another common Loophole Abuse that is pretty widespread, but Wal-Mart is notorious for, a practice called "constructive discharge."
 Most companies would rather have inexperienced and cheaper workers instead of skilled, and more expensive ones.
 If an employee is fired, they're entitled to unemployment benefits.
 However, if the company wants to avoid paying you, they decide to make your life miserable through manipulation of the rules that you will be forced to quit.